Home » Blog » Criminal Defense » Dealing with Difficult Prosecutors, Judges & Opposing Witnesses on their Place on their Roller Coaster

 Call Us: 703-383-1100

 Many people wake up feeling ungrounded each morning and awkward in public.
-They may feel uncomfortable in or about their bodies, clothing, and hair; feel sickly, out of balance with drafty places and stinky venues, under-acknowledged, under-appreciated, disrespected and even ridiculed and despised.
+As a Fairfax criminal lawyer, I know that many people feel uncomfortable in or about their bodies, clothing, and hair; feel sickly, out of balance with drafty places and stinky venues, under-acknowledged, underappreciated, disrespected and even ridiculed and despised.

 Many people start their day feeling sad, depressed and despondent.
 Some have a serious ailment, a dying or recently deceased relative, a career path in jeopardy, financial challenges, or a relationship in shambles.